People’s United Bank Goal of the Week: Pick Best Bruins Goal From Past Week

-While the Bruins’ matchup with the Florida Panthers was postponed due to inclement weather, Boston still managed to light the lamp 12 times over the course of two games.
-In addition to the excitement of the Bruins’ high-powered offense, starting last month, NESN, People’s United Bank and Franklin Sports are partnering for the “People’s United Goal of the Week” sweepstakes.
+Despite playing only two games, the Bruins still managed to post a combined 10 goals against the Pittsburgh Penguins and the Montreal Canadiens.
+But the consistent lamp-lighting isn’t the only reason to get excited, as starting last month, NESN, People’s United Bank and Franklin Sports are partnering for the “People’s United Goal of the Week” sweepstakes.

 Below are three of the Bruins’ goals from the past week.
 Choose the one you believe is the best of the bunch and enter to win a $100 gift card to Franklin Sports.